FracFocus machine-readable data now available!

-This download will be updated around the 15th of every month with the latest disclosures available through www.FracFocus.org.
-It will contain a Microsoft SQL Server 2012 database backup of the same public disclosure information available through the FracFocus ‘Find a Well’ search.
-Also included in the data release is a data dictionary detailing each attribute found in the database.
+This download will be updated 5 days a week with the latest disclosures submitted.
+The backups contain the same public disclosure information available through the FracFocus ‘Find a Well’ search.
+Also included in the data release is a data dictionary detailing each attribute found in the backups.

 LIMITATIONS OF THE DATABASE